Submitty/submitty.github.io/_docs/developer/project_ideas.md

    Once a potential vulnerability is found, the system must be promptly patched and documented to prevent future problems.

-   _Experience Required: Computer security coursework and/or practical experience searching for system vulnerabilities._
+   _Skills & Experience Required: Computer security coursework and/or practical
+   experience searching for system vulnerabilities._

+   _Possible Mentors_: Jasmine Plum, Matthew Peveler, and other active developers

+   _GSoC Project Size_: 175 or 350 hours

+   _Difficulty Level_: medium or hard

 7. **Instructional Materials and Documentation**